Abaidullah Khan

-Biography
+Early life

-Abaidullah Khan was born in 1940 in Kashmir, now part of India and Pakistan, and was commissioned in the Navy in 1958 as Midshipman with S/No. PN.
+Abaidullah Khan was born in 1939 in Kashmir and was commissioned in the Navy in 1958 as Midshipman with S/No. PN.
 775 in the Executive Branch.
 He was of the Kashmiri Pathan descent who lost both of his parents at the age of nine during the Indian partition and the first war with India in 1947, and was cared in the foster home.

 He later joined the Submarine Command and was trained in PNS Hangor in France in 1966–1969.
 In 1971, Lt-Cdr.
 A.U.
-Khan was serving as the second-in-command of PNS Hangor, when it was deployed in Arabian sea, serving on the western front of the third war with India in 1971.
-Together with Lt.
+Khan was serving as the Second in Command of PNS Hangor, when it was deployed in the Arabian Sea, serving on the Western front of the third war with India.
+Alongside Lt.
 Fasih Bokhari, Lt-Cdr.
 Khan was instrumental in the control room to identify the exact coordinates and positions of Indian warships that ultimately sank INS Khurki under the command of Capt.
 M.N.
 Mulla.

 After the war, Lt-Cdr.
-Khan was honored with the gallantry award and was directed to attend the course on War studies at the Islamabad, eventually gaining MSc in war studies in 1980.
+Khan was honored with the gallantry award and attended a course on War studies at the National Defence University, Islamabad, eventually gaining Master of Science in 1980.

 In 1980s, Cdre.
 A.U.
 Khan commanded the Squadron as its officer in tactical command.
 Cdre.
-Khan was later attached as a Naval attache' to the Royal Navy at the High Commission of Pakistan in London in the United Kingdom.
+Khan was later attached as a Naval attache to the Royal Navy at the High Commission of Pakistan, London.